DeMarco Morgan

-DeMarco Morgan is an American broadcast journalist currently anchoring at ABC News.
+DeMarco Morgan is an American broadcast journalist previously anchored at ABC News.
+He previously co-anchored GMA3: What You Need to Know with Eva Pilgrim.

 Background

 In 1997, Morgan graduated from Booker T. Washington High School in Tulsa, Oklahoma, during which he earned an internship working at KOTV.
 In 2001, he received a Bachelor of Science degree from Jackson State University, Mississippi, and in 2002, earned his Master's Degree from Columbia University Graduate School of Journalism.
 While working on his Master's at Columbia, he helped found the J-School's student chapter of the National Association of Black Journalists (NABJ), interned with CBS Evening News and 48 Hours, and was named a Fred Friendly Scholar, Dupont Scholar, and CBS Scholar.

 Activism

 Morgan has volunteered with Big Brothers Big Sisters, the American Cancer Society, the NAACP, and Sweet Alice Harris.
 He has also served on the board of managers for the YMCA, and is an active member of the Kappa Alpha Psi fraternity.